 Best Overall: J.R.
 Liggett's Virgin Coconut & Argan Oil Shampoo Bar

-Not only does this contain moisturizing coconut and olive oils, but it also contains strengthening argan oil to help keep your strands long, strong, and healthy.
-It protects against pollution and UV damage too, thanks to antioxidant-rich vitamin E and sunflower oil.
+Not only does this contain moisturizing coconut and olive oils, but it also contains strengthening argan oil to help keep your strands long and strong.
+Made with Vitamin E and sunflower oil, this shampoo bar protects against pollution and UV damage.
 And how cute is the vintage packaging?

 What Our Testers Say

-Best for Colored Hair: Love Beauty And Planet Murumuru Butter and Rose Shampoo Bar
+Best for Colored Hair: Love Beauty And Planet Shampoo Bar

 Sulfate-free and ultra-gentle, this newbie is specially made to keep your hue shiny and vibrant and won’t strip color.
 Using ethically- and naturally-sourced ingredients, it’s also housed in a carton made from 100% recyclable materials.
 But we’d be remiss to not mention the scent, one of our favorites of all time—it’s the perfect balance of floral and sweet, and will have everyone asking what perfume you’re wearing.